PortableApps/Downloads/README.md

-# Temporary project for PortableApps.com freeware apps
+# Temporary downloads for some PortableApps.com apps